How to Get Your Puppy to Sleep Through the Night

 6. Practice a Bedtime Ritual.

 How to get a puppy to sleep all night all boils down to a routine.
 And a straightforward, soothing bedtime ritual is the perfect way to establish a solid pattern.
-Consider reserving special treats for bedtime or provide your puppy with a Kong to work on in their bed or crate.
+Consider reserving special treats for bedtime or providing your puppy with a Kong to work on in their bed or crate.

 Most importantly, establish a command associated with bedtime, such as “bed”, or “night-night”.
 This will help your puppy know that, when you say the command, it’s time to tuck in for the evening.